Prekindergarten and Kindergarten

 Transitioning Through to Kindergarten

-Parents/caregivers should model a positive attitude towards school.
-Research has offered evidence that the attitude of the parents/caregivers toward education has a strong impact on student success.
+Research has offered evidence that the positive attitude of the parents/caregivers toward education has a strong impact on student success.

-Kindergarten is easier when children have basic skills such as the following: know their name, address and phone number; be able to put on shoes and get coats and boots on and off; be able to use the bathroom and wash their hands; and know how to co-operate with other children through sharing and taking turns.
+- Kindergarten is easier when children have basic skills such as the following: knowing their personal information; being able to dress independently; being independent with personal care; and knowing how to cooperate with other children through sharing and taking turns.

-Read to children and recite traditional verses, rhymes and stories.
-Children need to hear the rhythm of language and they benefit from repeating the same stories and verses over and over again.
-If their parents/caregivers value literature, then children usually will too.
+- Singing with and reading to your child strengthens their language and communication skills.
+Children need to hear the rhythm of language and they benefit from listening to the same stories and verses over and over again.
+If parents/caregivers demonstrate a love of books, then children usually will too.

-Provide writing tools and paper for their children and encourage them to "write" lists, thank you notes, etc.
+- Providing writing tools and paper for children and encouraging them to "write" lists, thank you notes, etc. also promotes development.